strahey/MyStock/README.md

 ### Frontend won't start
 - Check if port 5173 is already in use: `lsof -ti:5173`
 - Verify Node.js version: `node --version` (should be 18+)
+  - If using `nvm`, run `cd frontend && nvm use` to use the version specified in `.nvmrc`
 - Reinstall dependencies: `cd frontend && rm -rf node_modules && npm install`
+- Check for JSX syntax errors in the browser console or terminal output

 ### CORS errors
 - Make sure backend is running on port 8000